shubhammurti/AWS-Projects-Portfolio/Level 400/2. Build a Basic Web Application/Build a Basic Web Application.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/6ej3dr5h0pe1fqypus1r.png)

-## Congratulations!

-You have successfully created a React web app and used AWS Amplify to configure authentication and data resources.
-Additionally, you created a function to update the data model with user details upon sign-up.
-Then, you built a frontend to display the captured data.
-Finally, you used AWS Amplify to host the app!

-Feel free to explore further and expand on this project as needed.
-The sky's the limit with AWS Amplify!

-## Challenges Faced and Solutions

-- **Challenge 1**: Configuring User Authentication
-AWS Amplify simplifies authentication setup, but customization may require configuration adjustments in the Amplify Console.

-- **Challenge 2**: Data Consistency
-DynamoDB may not immediately reflect changes, especially with concurrent requests.
-Using AppSync’s real-time updates ensures data synchronization across all instances.

-- **Challenge 3**: Lambda Function Limits
-AWS imposes limits on Lambda’s execution time and memory.
-Optimize the function code and adjust settings in the Amplify Console if needed.

 ## Closure

 This project demonstrated how to build a serverless web application with AWS Amplify, incorporating secure data storage and a seamless user experience.
 The setup is ideal for rapid development and scalable applications.